 In addition, all steel components including housing, legs, etc. have a pro-rated warranty for a period of 10 years with coverage reducing by 10% per year.
-Any parts not manufactured by SteelTech Inc. that are used on the furnace such as fans, aquastats, limit switches, pumps, heat exchangers, etc carry their own manufacturer's warranty, normally one year.
+Any parts not manufactured by HeatMaster Furnaces Inc. that are used on the furnace such as fans, aquastats, limit switches, pumps, heat exchangers, etc. carry their own manufacturer's warranty, normally one year.
 SteelTech Inc. will not be liable for the cost of shipping, labor, replacement or repair of these parts.

-If warranty requires removal or replacement of the furnace or a part of the furnace, SteelTech Inc. and their dealers are not responsible for the cost of labor, replacement of antifreeze or water treatment, shipping cost or any other cost other than the replacement component or furnace.
-SteelTech Inc. always has the right to decide if a part or furnace will be repaired or replaced and will not be liable for any cost not authorized by a SteelTech Inc representative.

-SteelTech Inc. does not warranty any damage caused due to burning improper fuels such as wood, oils or plastics, negligence and deterioration due to lack of proper ongoing maintenance, physical damage caused by abuse or freeze up, power surges or unauthorized work or modifications to the furnace.
+If warranty requires removal or replacement of the furnace or a part of the furnace, SteelTech Inc. and their dealers are not responsible for the cost of labor, replacement of antifreeze or water treatment, shipping cost or any other cost other than the replacement right to decide if a part or furnace will be repaired or replaced and will not be liable for any cost not authorized by a HeatMaster Furnaces Inc. representative.
+HeatMaster Furnaces Inc. does not warranty any damage caused due to burning improper fuels such as wood, oils or plastics, negligence and deterioration due to lack of proper ongoing maintenance, physical damage caused by abuse or freeze up, power surges or unauthorized work or modifications to the furnace.
 It is recommended to always have a back up heating system installed in case of disruption in the outdoor furnace heating system.

-SteelTech Inc. is not liable for any damage or cost which may occur from or during the operation of the furnace or damage incurred due to any heating system failure.
-The purchaser assumes all responsibility for the care, maintenance and safe operation the furnace including adding of approved boiler treatment or water.
-SteelTech Inc doesn't warrant door gaskets, exterior paint or finish.
+HeatMaster Furnaces Inc. is not liable for any damage or cost which may occur from or during operation of the furnace or damage incurred due to any heating system failure.
+The purchaser assumes all responsibility for the care, maintenance and safe operation of the furnace including adding of approved boiler treatment or water.
+HeatMaster Furnaces Inc doesn't warrant door gaskets, exterior paint or finish.

-To qualify for warranty all instructions must be followed in operator's manual, water must be tested and maintained a minimum of once per year, and warranty registration must be on file at SteelTech Inc within 30 days of purchase along with a copy of the original invoice.
-No warranty can be approved unless the warranty registration and water test verifications are on file at SteelTech Inc.'s office.
+To qualify for warranty all instructions must be followed in operator's manual, water must be tested and maintained a minimum of once per year, and warranty registration must be on file at HeatMaster Furnaces Inc. within 30 days of purchase along with a copy of the original invoice.

+No warranty can be approved unless the warranty registration and water test verifications are on file at HeatMaster Furnaces Inc.'s office.

-SteelTech Inc. reserves the right to change conditions of warranty at any time.
+HeatMaster Furnaces Inc. reserves the right to change conditions of warranty at any time.